-- To teach personal responsibility and time management skills; - To keep parents informed about what their children are studying; and - To provide additional academic growth and development.
+- To teach personal responsibility and time management skills; - To keep parents informed about what their children are studying; and

-Homework requests for absent students must be made by 10 a.m. to the health office.
+• To provide additional academic growth and development.
+Homework requests for absent students must be made by 10 a.m. to the attendance line.
 Homework will be in the designated box in the main office by your child's regular dismissal time.
 No homework request will be honored for a one-day absence.
 The student will get the missed work the day he or she returns.

-No homework may be requested on early release days.
 No homework assignments will be accepted unless the student has an excused absence.
-Per District policy, students may miss a total of 10 days per year; any additional days will be unexcused absences unless a doctor's note is presented or for religious reasons.
 Teachers will not be required to put together homework request packets for students going on vacation.